fryumbla/IRB120-ABB/README.md

    rosrun irb120_gazebo communitation_gazebo.py
    ```
 To see the list of movement, type `rosrun bioloid_gp_master movement.py` program, introduce the number do you want to move `1 2 3` and `Enter`.
-This node publis the joints goals in the topic `/joint_goals`
+This node publisheses the joints goals in the topic `/joint_goals`

 ### 3.2.
 Real Robot

-The real robot work with the moveit_configuration package for precaution collission in our workspace or enviroment
+The real robot work with the moveit_configuration package for precaution collision in our workspace or environment

 Setup the Robot and turn on.

-2. Launch the robot
+1. Launch the robot
    ```
    roslaunch irb120_description real_robot.launch robot:=true
    ```

-   If you need see other configuration you change robot:=true for **gripper_2f:=true** or **gripper_3f:=true**
+2. If you need see other configuration you change robot:=true for **gripper_2f:=true** or **gripper_3f:=true**.
+First connect the gripper and run the next line

    ```
+   sudo chmod 666 /dev/ttyUSB0

    roslaunch irb120_description real_robot.launch gripper_2f:=true
    ```

 <!-- moveit